Improving the discovery of UHN clinical and research support

 Stakeholder interviews

+Library staff shared their assumption that users struggled to find key resources due to inconsistent navigation, unclear terminology, and cluttered layout issues.
 Through user research, we aimed to validate these assumptions and uncover additional factors that may impact the discoverability of library’s resources and services.

 Primary research

-Low awareness of available support from the library
+Unaware of available support

-Through our interviews, we found that many participants were unaware of the library's resources and services, with many expressing a general lack of awareness about the website itself.
+Many users express a general lack of awareness about the website itself.
 One student researcher at UHN said, "We all know that a library exists, but we often don't see it as an active thing that can really help you or support you.”

 Hesitation to reach out for help